maybebyte/anthesis/openbsd-router.md

 ### Concerning WireGuard and Unbound

-If you use [`unbound(8)`](https://man.openbsd.org/unbound), replace the DNS entry in the WireGuard configuration file with `127.0.0.1` or your router won't use your local resolver.
-After doing so, set your VPN's DNS server as the `forward-addr` in [`unbound.conf(5)`](https://man.openbsd.org/unbound.conf).
+If you run [`unbound(8)`](https://man.openbsd.org/unbound), replace the DNS entry in the WireGuard configuration file with `127.0.0.1` or your router won't use it.
+After doing so, set the IP address of your VPN's DNS server as the `forward-addr` in [`unbound.conf(5)`](https://man.openbsd.org/unbound.conf).